tideflow-io/tideflow-agent/README.md

 ## How to process data from previous tasks

-Each of the predecesor tasks results is represented as an array element with two root properties:

 - **type**: an string that defines the kind of data retuned by the previous step (object, array, file, etc)
 - **data**: an object containing the task's result.